junxit/us-congress-bills-114/bill.md

 - **(1)** condemns the Government of the Russian Federation for its illegal imprisonment of Nadiya Savchenko;
 - **(2)** calls on the Government of the Russian Federation to immediately release Nadiya Savchenko;
-- **(3)** calls on the United States, its European allies, and the international community to aggressively support efforts to release Nadiya Savchenko and other illegally detained persons; and
+- **(3)** calls on the United States, its European allies, and the international community to aggressively support diplomatic efforts to release Nadiya Savchenko; and
 - **(4)** expresses solidarity with the Ukrainian people.